Back to Library

 Exercise Guide

-How to do a kettlebell upright row
+How to do kettlebell upright row

-Master setup, range of motion, and tempo with step-by-step instructions so every rep is more effective and safer.
+Master the setup, range of motion, and tempo for safer, more effective reps.

 The kettlebell upright row is a functional compound exercise that primarily targets the trapezius and lateral deltoids.
 By using a kettlebell, the weight is concentrated, allowing for a smooth pull toward the chin.
 This movement helps build upper body power and definition while also engaging the biceps.
 It is a versatile addition to any strength routine, emphasizing shoulder width and trap development.